cyberboy666/r_e_c_u_r/documentation/compatibility_testing.md

 1080-mkv-h264-60mbps.mkv | dont expect this to work | suprizingly this video played though on pi (didnt even open on my computer.) however is showing a weird new bug where when the video finished , the next one wont load but also wont error...
 1080-mp4-h264.mp4 | hopefully this plays okay ?? | this wouldnt load , error getting video length : `dbus exception no reply` (although it played ok in normal omxplayer) error-mkv-mpeg4.mkv | should fail but not sure how.. | just wont load

+an interesting note : all the videos above behaved the same on hdmi and composite out except for 1080-mp4-h264 which didnt have the failing to load next problem , instead , would flash green for a bit at the start of each clip even on custom starts